Aris-akos/Aris-akos/Example of README.md

 ## History

-The language was inspired by the S programming language, with most S programs able to run unaltered in R[5].
-The language was also inspired by Scheme's lexical scoping, allowing for local variables.
+The language was inspired by the S programming language, with most S programs able to run unaltered in R. The language was also inspired by Scheme's lexical scoping, allowing for local variables.

 ## Programming